southrivertech/titansftp.pub/cloud-marketplace/linux-x64/tnsftp/gettingstarted.md

 - The test server has a test host key.
 Don't use these once you open up the server to public access as they are not meant for general use.
 - The Firewall has been pre-configured to allow inbound traffic on port 2200, 990, 443, and FTP Passive range 50000-50100.
 This will allow external programs the ability to connect to the Titan server's Default Server instance on port 2200 and via FTP and Web interface.
 - SFTP services are running on port 2200.
 While this is not an industry standard port for SFTP, our 20+ years of experience has taught us that opening port 22 to the internet immediately invites hundreds of hackers to hammer your server trying to break in.
 Using a non-standard port will not only thwart hackers but also limit unnecessary traffic and bandwidth usage on your VM.
 We recommend moving your SFTP server to some non-standard port, such as port 2200.
 When you change your port in the Titan Admin console on the SFTP tab, you will also need to update the SFTP port on the Windows Firewall and also in the Azure/AWS console.
 This will ensure that public IP traffic will be successfully routed through the Azure/AWS firewall over to your VM and your local VM's Windows Firewall will pass that same port traffic directly to your Titan Server.
-- /datadisk is a 512GB data disk configured to store your Titan user data.
-If you need to add more storage to your server, see the
-  Azure/AWS portal documentation for more information about adding new volumes/drives.
-- /logdisk is a 74GB disk configured to store server logs

 ## Tech Support